OP-DSL/Tridsolver-FPGA/README.md

 `source /disk1/Xilinx/Vitis/2019.2/settings64.sh`

 `source /opt/xilinx/xrt/setup.sh`

+Application to target intel FPGAs can be compiled using following make file command.
+Target board is set as Intel PAC D5005.

+`make report/run_emu/hw`

+this requires Intel oneAPI toolkit as well as FPGA add on.

 #### Performance comparison of Xilinx Accelaration Cards with Nvidia V100 GPU
 The performance of Tridsolver-FPGA library on Xilinx FPGAs has been compared to performance of the same applications on Nvida V100 GPUs (using the [Tridsolver GPU library by László et al.](https://github.com/OP-DSL/tridsolver) and NVIDIA's cuSPARSE).
 The following results are for the 2D and 3D Heat Diffusion Application implemented with the ADI technique and a Stochastic Local Volatility (SLV) model application, implemented with a Hundsdorfer-Verwer (HV) method for time integration.